aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/workflow-efficiency/04-password-reset-request.md

 ### 3. Knowledge Base Article

 The Spiceworks Knowledge Base article **How to Request a Password Reset** was opened and used as support guidance for the password reset request.

-The relevant guidance was applied through the ticket communication and documented in the internal note.

 ![Password Reset KB Article](../screenshots/20-password-reset-kb-article.png)